VolkovLabs/volkovlabs.io/docs/volkovlabs-form-panel/index.md

 ## Getting Started

-Custom Form panel is still under development and not included in the Grafana Marketplace yet.
+Data Manipulation Form panel is still under development and not included in the Grafana Marketplace yet.
 It can be installed manually from our private repository or downloaded directly from the GitHub repository:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-form-panel